vgalin/pique-api/readme.md

 **Pique API** is a FastAPI-based web service for accessing and managing `Mountain Peaks`.
 It uses a PostGIS-enabled PostgreSQL database for storage and querying.

+## Disclaimer
+**Pique API** is a small example project and has no real-world use case.
+As such, minimal or no support will be provided.

 ## Prerequisites
 - Docker